symfony/symfony-docs/setup/unstable_versions.rst

 How to Install or Upgrade to the Latest, Unreleased Symfony Version
 ===================================================================

-In this article, you'll learn how to install and use new Symfony versions before they are released as stable versions.
+In this article, you will learn how to install and use new Symfony versions before they are released as stable versions.

 Creating a New Project Based on an Unstable Symfony Version
 -----------------------------------------------------------

-Suppose that the Symfony 5.4 version hasn't been released yet and you want to create a new project to test its features.
+Suppose that the Symfony 5.4 version has not been released yet and you want to create a new project to test its features.
 First, `install the Composer package manager`_.
 Then, open a command console, enter your project's directory and run the following command: